02: Herisau to Wattwil

 Shortly after, a dirt road descends towards the modest dwellings of Eschenberg.
 Facing you are the hills and modest peaks of the Toggenburg.

-Section 6: A Slide for Wattwil
+Section 6: A slide for Wattwil

 Overview of the route’s difficulties: a very steep descent of over 300 meters in elevation towards Wattwil.